Hydrangeas offer masses of blooms all summer long and are among some of the hardiest low-maintenance shrubs for Pacific

 ‘Nikko Blue’ Hydrangea – One of the most popular and widely recognized varieties of bigleaf hydrangea; produces large, rounded flower clusters in intense blue color (prefers acidic soil conditions); rapidly grows to at least 6 feet tall and wide.

 ‘Summer Crush’ Hydrangea – A smaller mophead variety suitable for containers; grows 18–36 inches tall and wide; profusion of big raspberry red or neon purple blooms.

 Panicle Hydrangea (Hydrangea paniculata)

-Panicle hydrangeas are low-maintenance, deciduous, fast-growing, large shrubs that are generally hardy in USDA zones 3 to 8.
-They grow best in dappled or partial sun, but are tolerant of full sun if given aqequate moisture.
-They feature elongated, cone-shaped blooms in white or ivory; blooms last from mid-summer into fall on the plant and often change colors as they age, usually finishing with shades of pink.
+Panicle hydrangeas are low-maintenance, fast-growing, large deciduous shrubs that are hardy to Zones 3 to 8.
+They feature elongated, cone-shaped blooms in white or ivory that last from mid-Summer into Fall and often change colors with age, usually finishing with shades of pink.
 Panicle hydrangeas are generally more tolerant of sun and heat compared to other types.
-They are best used in borders, though occasionally grown as standards in tree form; also make nice privacy screens or hedges.
+They are best used in borders, privacy screens, and hedges, but occasionally grown as standards in tree form.